Lhasa Apso exercise & Fitness Guide

 Veterinary Care Schedule for Lhasa Apsos

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Lhasa Apso.
-Here is the recommended schedule:
+Below is a general framework.

 Cost of Lhasa Apso Ownership